toitware/examples/README.md

 Please make sure to follow the style of the other examples.
 We can create the schematic and breadboard overview for you, if you dont have access to drawing tools.

+## Comments in code

+Remember to keep the length of comments in the code below approx. 90 chars for easy readability in the Code tab of the Toit console.

 ## License

 [0BSD](https://choosealicense.com/licenses/0bsd/)